Skip to content

 Step 2: Start with the Primary Person and their Immediate Household

-Tap Claire's shape on the canvas and toggle Primary Person on.
-This marks her as the subject the genogram is built around.
+Click her shape and toggle Primary Person on; this marks her as the subject the genogram is built around.

-Move Derek so he sits on Claire's left; in any couple pair, males sit on the left, females on the right.
+Click Claire's shape and select Add Partner to add Derek.
+Move Derek to Claire's left; in any couple pair, males sit on the left, females on the right.
 Set the relationship line to Cohabitation.

 Draw a household line around Claire, Derek, Noah, and Mia to show they live together.